wp-plugins/woo-commerce-min-weight/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allow you to set the minimum weight per order .It will show an error message if the weight is less than the define
+This plugin allow you to set the minimum weight per order .It will show an error message if the weight is less that the define

 == Description ==

-This plugin allow you to set the minimum weight per order .It will show an error message if the weight is less than the define
+This plugin allow you to set the minimum weight per order .It will show an error message if the weight is less that the define

 == Installation ==